mattrberry/CryBoy/README.md

 ## Usage

 After installing the dependencies, the project can be build with `shards build --release`.
 At this point, the binary lives in `bin/cryboy`.
-The binary takes a rom path as its only argument: `bin/cryboy /path/to/rom`.
+The binary takes a an optional boot rom path and a rom path as its argument: `bin/cryboy /path/to/rom` or `bin/cryboy /path/to/bootrom /path/to/rom`.

 ## Contributing